evkx/evkx.github.io/content/models/smart/hash1/hash1_Brabus/_index.md

  The [WLTP range](../../../../guides/understandingrange/wltp) is 400 km (249 mi).
 The consumption is 15,5kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 150kW.
 A full charge from 0 - 100% would take 80 minutes, while a more common scenario of 10-80% would take 30 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 54% resulting in an actual charge speed including time loss on 89kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 54%, resulting in an actual charge speed, including time loss on 89kW.
 Each charge session would take 20 minutes and 29 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 26kWh/100km, 1000km will take 10 hours and 34 minutes to drive.
 This trip will require seven charge session(s) charging from 5% to 51%.
 The total time lost for charging will be 135 minutes.